zondug/Swipe-Directions/README.md

 # Swipe-Directions

 This is small swiping based interface.
-With touch and moving points select each direction cells.
+With touching and moving points select cell each directions and reverse it.